 People often use the names “mother of millions” and “mother of thousands” interchangeably when referring to this plant.

 While they do have very similar growth habits and care requirements, there is only one true mother of millions, and it is Kalanchoe delagoensis.

 The latter, Kalanchoe daigremontiana, is a different species with wider v-shaped leaves and green foliage.
-We’ll discuss that one in a future article.
+You can learn all about that one in this article.